moj-analytical-services/laurium/docs/index.md

 Laurium specializes in structured data extraction from text.
 Here's how to build a classification pipeline:

-> [!WARNING]
-> **Critical Requirement**:
+> [!TIP]
+> **Automatic Schema Integration**:
 >
-> When using Pydantic output parsers, your prompt **must** explicitly specify
+> As of the latest version, you can now pass `schema` and `descriptions`
+> directly to `create_prompt()`.
+This automatically formats the JSON structure
+> and field descriptions in your prompt, eliminating the need to manually
-> the exact JSON format structure.
-The field names and types in your prompt
+> specify the exact JSON format and ensuring consistency between your prompt
-> must exactly match your Pydantic schema, or parsing will fail.
+> and Pydantic schema.

 #### Using Ollama (Local)